Mindy Lewis: 1983–1989

 Meanwhile, Will suddenly surprised Mindy by planning to go on a honeymoon to the hills with her.
 Something in his attitude startled her and Mindy suddenly realized that Will had figured out that she was gaslighting him.
 Will then drugged her, holding her at gunpoint at an hotel in the hills.
-He left a note saying "the game is over" and told Mindy that if they weren't meant to be together on earth, then they would be in death.
+He left a note saying "the game is over" and told Mindy that if they were not meant to be together on earth, then they would be in death.
 Meanwhile, Rusty, Sonni Carrerra and Josh rushed to save Mindy and, after Sonni found Mindy drugged, Rusty climbed on the balcony, whereupon Will confessed to Sonni all his crimes.
 As Will was about to jump over the balcony with Mindy, Rusty shot him and Will fell to his death, while Josh was able to save Mindy.
 Now lying unconscious in Cedars, Mindy had a vision of Kurt and Rose who convinced her to hold onto her life.
-Soon after, Rusty and Mindy became closer again but when Rusty was offered a job as the chief of detective's in Tulsa, Mindy didn't want to follow him, so he left Springfield alone.
+Soon after, Rusty and Mindy became closer again but when Rusty was offered a job as the chief of detective's in Tulsa, Mindy did not want to follow him, so he left Springfield alone.
 In the meantime, the Lewis family was rocked to discover that Billy had a son, Dylan, from a one-night stand with Reva Shayne.
 Although Mindy was, initially, jealous of the attention Billy gave his new son, in time she and Dylan formed a close relationship.